hamza-sabri/ivr_labs/README.md

 * Download labs to browse them offline
 * Contribute button to help increase the amount of data presented in the app (appears only for admins)
 * Sharring reports

+## Implementation

+To support both Andriod and IOs I used the framework **Flutter (Dart)**.
+And to keep track of all the data I built the backend using **Firebase**.

+## Future work

+The application had a great start, better than the one I planned for it to be honest.
+But I didn't keep up with the demand and didn't upload enough materials to the database which resulted in the app not being useful as it used to be.
+Thus I need a better way of inserting new labs and allowing more people to contribute to the data set we provide in the application.